“So what you’re telling me,” Brian said, “is that eating a pint of Ben & Jerry’s Chocolate Chip Cookie Dough every night is screwing with my qi?”

 In my experience, the single most effective way to change deep-rooted thoughts is to practice qigong (including sitting meditation).

 I’m curious: How many of these were surprise for you?
 Let me know your score in the comments below.

 As for Brian, he lived happily ever after.

-First, we encouraged Brian to take a 30-day break from ice cream using the Whole30 method described above.
+First, I encouraged Brian to take a 30-day break from ice cream using the Whole30 method described above.
 This gave his body a chance to detox.

-Afterward, we figured out that dairy and sugar weren’t the real culprits (even though they were also screwing with his qi).
+Afterward, with the help of an acupuncturist, I figured out that dairy and sugar weren’t the real culprits (even though they were also screwing with his qi).

 Thanks to the 30-day detox, Brian was able to easily cut down his portions of ice cream.
 He also eliminated iced beverages from his diet — a trade he was happy to make in exchange for ice cream.

 And of course, I taught Brian specific qigong exercises to help heal and nourish his digestive system.

 Brian does a Whole30 every year now, but otherwise, he is able to enjoy a small bowl of ice cream every night.

 [cut to Brian riding off into the sunset with a bowl of ice cream] Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong (pronounced "chee gung") to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
 I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people to use qigong for their own stubborn health challenges.
 If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
 The sooner you read my book, the sooner you can start healing!
 Click here to see my book on Amazon.